Detect

 Process

-- Activate Detect PATCH/v1/services/detect/checks
+- Activate Detect checks — PATCH /v1/services/detect/checks

-- Fetch results GET /v1/invoices/{id}/detect_results
+- Fetch results for each invoice — GET /v1/invoices/{id}/detect_results

 Contractual requirements